By Elmer Kelton

 The interest in plants for interior landscapes is popular among all age groups, as both retail nurseries and florist shops report that people of all ages are buying their plants—from the elderly in retirement homes to high school and college students in dormitory rooms and apartments.

-Texas AgriLife Extension specialists estimated cash receipts from nursery crops in Texas to be around $1.6 billion in 2010.
+Texas A&M AgriLife Extension specialists estimated cash receipts from nursery crops in Texas to be around $1.2 billion in 2011.
 Texans are creating colorful and green surroundings by improving their landscape plantings.